 Reachable set representations

-HyPro is a C++ library providing implementations for the most prominent state set representations used in flowpipe construction based reachability analysis algorithms.
+HyPro is our C++ library that offers several such representations and (exact or approximative) conversions between them.
 The source is available on github, the manual can be found here and the API documentation here.

 A poster about recent development, which will be presented at TACAS’18 can be found here.